Angie Mentink

-Angela Marie Mentink (née Marzetta; formerly Arlati; born October 18, 1972) is an American sports television personality and former softball and baseball player who is currently an anchor for Root Sports Northwest and co-anchor of the television program Mariners Live.
-Mentink played college softball at Washington, where she earned All-American honors and went on to play in a women's professional baseball league before becoming a sports broadcaster.
+Angela Marie Mentink (née Marzetta; formerly Arlati; born October 18, 1972) is an American sports television personality and former softball and baseball player who is currently a color commentator for the Seattle Mariners television broadcast.
+She played college softball for the Washington Huskies, where she earned All-American honors and went on to play in a women's professional baseball league before becoming a sports broadcaster.

 Early life and education

-Born Angela Marie Marzetta in Norfolk, Virginia, Mentink grew up in a United States Navy family and attended multiple high schools, including Taft High School in Woodland Hills, California, and Fort Mill High School in Fort Mill, South Carolina, before graduating from Corona del Sol High School in Tempe, Arizona in 1990.
+Born in Norfolk, Virginia, Mentink grew up in a United States Navy family and attended multiple high schools, including Taft High School in Woodland Hills, California, and Fort Mill High School in Fort Mill, South Carolina, before graduating from Corona del Sol High School in Tempe, Arizona, in 1990.
 Playing at linebacker and wingback, Mentink was the first girl at Taft to letter in football.

 Softball career

 An outfielder, Mentink began her college softball career at Central Arizona College, earning first-team NJCAA All-American honors in 1992 and being part of two NJCAA national championship teams under coach Clint Myers.
 In college, she changed to hit left-handed to give her a faster time to first base.

 She transferred to the University of Washington's inaugural Washington Huskies softball team.
 A third-team NFCA All-American honoree in 1994, Mentink became the first player in program history to earn both All-Pac-10 and All-American honors.
-She stole 59 bases in 63 attempts and hit .472 her junior year, both still school records as of 2019.
-Her career batting average of .429 is also a school record.
+She had 59 stolen bases in 63 attempts and hit .472 her junior year, all of which are school records.
+Her career .429 batting average is also a program record, as of 2025.
 She was the first softball player inducted into the Husky Hall of Fame, in 2001.

-The US Olympic Softball team named Mentink as an alternate on the 1996 team, but she declined it to play for the Colorado Silver Bullets, the first women's professional baseball team since 1954.
-In 1995, her first year, she started 40 games for the Silver Bullets, hitting .221, and was paid $20,000 and unlimited Coors Light.
-In 1996, she hit .241, before retiring from her professional playing career.
+The U.S. national softball team named Mentink as an alternate for the 1996 Summer Olympics, but she instead chose to play for the Colorado Silver Bullets, the first women's professional baseball team since 1954.
+In 1995, she started 40 games for the Silver Bullets, hitting .221, and was paid $20,000 and unlimited Coors Light.
+In 1996, she hit .241 before retiring from her professional playing career.

-In 1997, she served as an assistant softball coach for the University of Washington.
+In 1997, she served as an assistant softball coach for the Huskies.